 In all cases where exclusion from school may be the outcome, the incident will be fully investigated by a senior member of staff and a final decision taken by the Headmaster or a senior member of staff deputising for him.
 Parents will normally be involved in discussions about any incident before a final decision is made.
 During the investigating stage of this procedure, children may be kept segregated from others involved in order to ensure a fair hearing for all.

 Internal Suspension

-Location: Policies\Pastoral Guid Policies\Pastoral Guidelines PG 7 ISI A4 E1 I WS Last Reviewed: November 2020 Next Review: September 2021 Author/Lead: Deputy He ad/EYFS
+Location: Policies\Pastoral Guidelines PG 7 ISI A4 E11 WS 5 of 8 Last Reviewed: January 2021 Next Review: January 2022 Author/Lead: Deputy H ead/EYFS